Healthy Homes Assessment Raupunga

 Draught Stopping Raupunga

-If a draught is perceived as a result of gaps or holes that it needs to be closed.
+If a draught is felt through gaps that are too large or holes that it needs to be closed.

-Get the complete information of the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections